Kuralay-iOS/Kuralay-iOS/README.md

-- 👋 Hi, I’m @Kuralay-IOS
+- 👋  Hi, I’m @Kuralay-iOS
 - 👀  I’m interested in iOS development
 - 🌱  I’m currently learning SWIFT, Python
 - 💞️  I’m looking to collaborate on ...
 - 📫  kuralaybiehler@gmail.com

 <!---
 Kuralay-IOS/Kuralay-IOS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.